-These are very intelligent dogs and can be independent or even stubborn at times, but they can make a great family pet.
+These are very intelligent dogs and can be independent or even stubborn at times, but they can make great family pets.
 Their very friendly behavior and protective instincts help them watch out for the people they love.
 When properly trained and socialized, they can also learn how to be very careful with younger children.

 How to Take Care of a Chesapeake Bay Retriever

 If you’re considering adopting a Chesapeake Bay retriever, there are a few considerations you’ll want to take into account.
-A care plan for a chessie will be different from other dogs due to the specific health concerns, dietary needs, and temperament of this breed.
+A care plan for a Chessie will be different from other dogs due to the specific health concerns, dietary needs, and temperament of this breed.

 The Best Dog Food for Chesapeake Bay Retrievers

-It is important to look for a high-quality dog food.
-High-quality foods from trusted brands will contain a better mix of nutrients that will help keep your dog healthy and make sure their nutritional needs are getting met.
+It is important to look for high-quality dog food.
+High-quality foods from trusted brands will contain a better mix of nutrients that will help keep your dog healthy and make sure its nutritional needs are getting met.
 Cheaper foods often have fillers or animal by-products that won’t offer the same health benefits for your dog.